 Children at risk of abuse or neglect, including Out-of-Home-Care

-- eligible for Early Start Kindergarten or AEL, and/or
+- The child is eligible for Early Start Kindergarten or Access to Early Learning, and/or

-- family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or
+- The family, carer or legal guardian identifies the child as known to or having had contact with Child Protection or in out-of-home care and/or

 - Child Protection